 Likewise, he was making his own assessment of her.
 She was a very attractive young woman of thirty-three though she looked younger.
 The gold band in her eyes still burned as she looked him.
-She was what people used to term a classic beauty and hair that was somewhere between blonde and brown that reached below her hips.
-She had fair, light skin and was Beverly's height and her basic thin build.
+She was what people used to call a classic beauty.
+Her hair reached below her hips and was somewhere between blonde and brown with light blonde highlights throughout.
+She had fair, light skin and was Beverly's height and had a slender, athletic build.
 She smiled at his evaluation of her.
 He picked up on the meaning behind her smile and realized she was reading his thoughts.

 'At it already.'
 He thought.

 'Just getting to know my company.'
 She responded in his mind.

 "Thank you and you're welcome.
 I think this mission will prove to be beneficial to us all."
 He glanced around.
 "You have a lovely home."
 He smiled warmly.
 Virginia backed away a step, mentally putting herself in check as she looked at her visitors.
 They did make a handsome couple.

 "Thank you."
 Virginia responded warmly and was about to continue when she froze in-place, her mouth still slightly open and her eyes narrowed at something to Beverly's right.
 "There's only supposed to be two of you, correct?" she asked as she looked at the tall, dark haired man about her age that stepped out from behind Beverly.

 Both Jean-Luc and Beverly turned to see what Virginia was looking at but saw nothing out of the ordinary.
 "Yes, that's correct."
 Jean-Luc said.